Republic, 12 Chapters, 1936. Starring Ray “Crash” Corrigan, Lee Van Atta, C. Montague Shaw, Monte Blue, Lois Wilde, John Merton, William Farnum.

 The serial features few of the fistfights common to Republic’s later serials, but compensates by including some excellent swordfight sequences, chief among them the large-scale attacks on Sharad’s Sacred City by the Black Robes; these mass sword battles are skillfully staged by directors Joseph Kane and B. Reeves Eason (Eason directed many similar sequences in silent and sound “spectacles” like 1925’s Ben-Hur and 1936’s Charge of the Light Brigade).
 The serial’s smaller-scaled swordfights are also well-handled, as are several chariot chases, Crash’s tightrope-walking escape from Khan’s tower, and the wrestling matches between Crash and various opponents (although his repeated success in overpowering two villains at once somewhat stretches credibility).
 The serial’s chapter endings are interesting (particularly the ones involving Crash’s fall down an elevator shaft, his apparent crushing by the Juggernaut, and the good guys’ failed escape in the Volplane that ends in their being shot down), but too many of them–including the famed Juggernaut cliffhanger–are resolved by blatant “cheats” in the following chapter.

 The lovely Lois Wilde has very little to do as the leading lady, but delivers her lines with a breathless, wildly hammy enthusiasm almost unparalleled among serial actresses.
 Lee Van Atta is good as the capable, if somewhat cocky, Billy Norton, in effect the serial’s co-hero.
 John Merton features prominently as a tough Black Robe soldier named Moloch who switches over to the good guys’ side and provides Crash with loyal support; Merton handles this change-of-pace part with plenty of vigor and conviction.
-Lon Chaney Jr. is properly snarling and aggressive as Captain Hakur, the leader of Unga Khan’s Black Robe army, while Raymond Hatton–surprisingly cast as a villain–is his second-in-command.
+Lon Chaney Jr. is properly snarling and aggressive as Captain Hakur, the leader of Unga Khan’s Black Robe army, while Raymond Hatton–surprisingly (and wastefully) cast as a villain–is his second-in-command, a bland henchman who has no opportunity to engage in the colorful antics that marked most other Hatton performances.
 Boothe Howard makes a slick aide-de-camp for Monte Blue, and Lane Chandler is William Farnum’s stalwart lieutenant.
 Farnum himself handles the role of Sharad with his customary dignity and theatricality, glowering angrily over Unga Khan’s aggression and ringingly declaring his faith in Poseidon.
 The most refined and assured performance in the serial, however, comes from C. Montague Shaw as Professor Norton.
 Shaw is calm, dignified, and authoritative as the pre-transformation Norton and whining, crafty, and obsequious as the transformed Professor.
 His evil chuckling when he’s decoyed Crash into a trap is memorable, and his simple but startling transition back to his previous manner when his mind is restored is excellent.

 Undersea Kingdom is a decidedly uneven serial, definitely part of Republic Pictures’ developmental stage; however, while it doesn’t hold together as well as Republic’s later and slicker serials, it features more than enough colorful elements to make it quite entertaining.
 Few fans or critics would rate it as one of Republic’s better serials, but it usually holds a warm spot in their esteem nonetheless.